At Moravian University, fire safety is a campus wide priority, and we benefit from a strong partnership with the Bethlehem Fire Department.

 No Parking/Fire Zones have been clearly marked for your safety and are strictly enforced to ensure that all emergency vehicles will be able to reach their destinations quickly and safely.
 Dorm Circle, Townhouse and Beck-Deschweinitz drives and the access road from Laurel Street that runs behind Bernhardt/Wilhelm are monitored, and violations will result in fines and possible towing.

-We are committed to the safety and well being of the Moravian College community.
+We are committed to the safety and well being of the Moravian University community.
 Fire drills are conducted in all residence halls, fraternities, and sororities with the commencing of classes each school term.
 Random drills are conducted in other campus buildings throughout the year.
-Evacuation routes and fire extinguishers are located in all college-owned buildings, with fire alarm pull stations and exits signs that are in plain view for visitors, guests, and college personnel.
+Evacuation routes and fire extinguishers are located in all University-owned buildings, with fire alarm pull stations and exits signs that are in plain view for visitors, guests, and University personnel.